Elementary FLEX World Languages Exploratory Program (Spanish Special)

 Selected high schools offer International Baccalaurean and Cambridge and dual enrollment.

-Students in the World Languages program participate in the District World Languages Academic Competition in a variety of categories to demonstrate their knowledge of the target language they are learning.
+Students in the World Languages program participate in the District World Languages Academic Competition in various categories to demonstrate their knowledge of the target language they are learning.

-Declamation – provide students the opportunity to learn original literary pieces of the target language they are learning.
+Declamation – provides students with the opportunity to learn original literary pieces of the target language they are learning.

-Impromptu Speaking – provide students with the opportunity to demonstrate their oral communication skills.
+Impromptu Speaking – allows students to demonstrate their oral communication skills.

 Skit - students act from an original play written by the students in the target language.

-Play – Original literary piece acted by students in the target language.
-It provides students the opportunity to learn about the literature of the target language they are learning.
+Play – Original literary piece played by students in the target language.
+It provides students with the opportunity to learn about the literature of the target language they are learning.

 Projects/Posters – students demonstrate their knowledge of the culture of the language they are learning.

-New Media – Students demonstrate their ability to use technology in the world languages classroom.
+New Media – Students demonstrate their ability to use technology in the world language classroom.

 World Languages Leadership